Submitting a Job

 SCW systems deploy a Fair Share scheduling policy to share resources in a fair manner between different users & groups.
 With the previous LSF based systems it was possible to view all queued and running jobs from all users and thus get a ‘feel’ as to how busy the systems were and when a job might run.
 Such visibility of total system state is no longer the case with Slurm as job data is private – hence one cannot get such a view of total system state.

 However, Slurm is very good at planning the future state of the system by assessing user fair shares, job time limits and node availability – and so it can predict job start times with a good degree of accuracy.
-There are a number of ways to view this information, but we have installed an additional tool called ‘slurmtop’, which will present a view of your currently queued and running jobs, including a countdown to start for queued jobs.
+A broad overview of the system’s free/in-use resources can be displayed using the slurmtop command which will also display all current queued and running jobs.

 Example ‘slurmtop’ output: